libxsmm/parlooper/README.md

             // Logical indices to use for the computation are a0, b2, c1
 ```
 Currently our POC supports 2 modes of parallelization:
 1. **PAR-MODE 1: Relying on OpenMP runtime for parallelizing the loops.** By following this method, effectively the "#parallelize loop directive" above corresponds to "#pragma omp for nowait".
 If one wants to parallelize multiple loops, the corresponding capitalized characters should appear consecutively and it would result in parallelization using collapse semantics.
-For example, if the *loop_string* was **bcaBCb** we would get:
+For example, if the *loop_string* was **bcaBCb**, PARLOOPER would yield:
 ```
 for b0 = 0 to Mb with step l1_m_step
   for c0 = 0 to Nb with step l1_n_step